 How To Calculate Total Revenue - The Full Guide

-As anyone who works in accounting or runs a business will know, there are a million ways to view revenue and profit numbers; using financial formulae, spreadsheet, financial statements.
-These values can be broken down and analysed from numerous angles.
-However, one of the most critical factors to any production is your total revenue income, or the total amount that your company brings in before expenses are considered.
+As anyone who works in accounting or runs a business will know, there are a million ways to view revenue and profit numbers; using financial formulae, spreadsheets, and financial statements.
+These values can be broken down and analyzed from numerous angles.
+However, one of the most critical factors to any production is your total revenue income or the total amount that your company brings in before expenses are considered.

 When looking for past total revenue figures, your income statement should always be your first port of call.
 This figure should be at the top of any income statement and is easy to find.
-If, however, you are looking to predict or forecast what your total revenue income will be in the future, your income statment will not be that useful.
-Maybe your trying to figure out if it would be a good idea to lower your prices or offer a discount on services, in this case, the best tool to use would be the total revenue formula.
-This will help you forecast profits for your bussiness with just a few simple steps!
+If, however, you are looking to predict or forecast what your total revenue income will be in the future, your income statement will not be that useful.
+Maybe you are trying to figure out if it would be a good idea to lower your prices or offer a discount on services, in this case, the best tool to use would be the total revenue formula.
+This will help you forecast profits for your business with just a few simple steps!

 Table Of Contents